quentin389/UserAgentInfo/README.md

 Relation to other projects
 ----------------------------------
-User agent information is retrieved from four sources:
+UserAgentInfo relies on multiple other projects to get its user agent information.
+Thanks to that it offers detection better than any other project that relies on its own parser, or only a single external parser.

+The used projects are:

-- browscap (bc) - http://tempdownloads.browserscap.com/ - browscap contains a huge database of incredibly detailed specific user agents information but it sucks with newer user agents and even more sucks for mobile detection.
+- browscap (bc) - http://tempdownloads.browserscap.com/ - browscap contains a huge database of incredibly detailed specific user agents information but it sucks with newer user agents and sucks even more for mobile detection.

 - Mobile_Detect (md) - https://github.com/serbanghita/Mobile-Detect - it detects mobile device types with very high precision.